Grow oregano in containers with a few easy steps

 As I mentioned above, I have a preschooler.
 That means I live with a very small-but-mighty person with very specific opinions and requirements (as far as he’s concerned).
 So when I’m planning my small-but-mighty garden for the deck, the last thing I want is FUSSY PLANTS.

-When he’s grown and we’re retired, living on a bunch of beautiful land somewhere, I will have a whole garden (and patio!) full of particular, needy plants to keep me busy.
+When he’s grown and we’re retired, living on a bunch of beautiful land somewhere, I will have a whole garden (and patio, of course!!) full of particular, needy plants to keep me busy.
 (That will definitely include a bunch of melons … I haven’t had much luck with them but would love to try again and have fresh watermelons and cantaloupe … someday!)

 But now – not so much.
 Easy-peasy plants like oregano are my friend!